siddhant-08/Scraper/README.md

 The main content is loaded from a different endpoint via an XHR request.
 [Here](http://cse.iitkgp.ac.in/faculty4.php?_=1450509124999)

-Used the xlwt library to import the data to an excel workbook.
+Used the xlwt library to export the data to an excel workbook.

 Would like to thank SO user [alecxe](http://stackoverflow.com/users/771848/alecxe) for helping me out.